anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Uses disk space to store both final model artifacts and full training dataset
 * Pipe mode
   * streams S3 data to the training container, improving the performance of training jobs
-  * Accepts protobufIO format, not Parquet
+  * Accepts protobuf.recordIO format, not Parquet
   * Higher I/O
   * you reduce the size of the EBS volumes of the training instances. to optimize, convert data into protobuf.recordIO
   * It only needs to store the final model artifacts

 ### SageMaker built-in algorithms

 Built-in SG algorithms can't be edited.
-To use another algorithm, extend a pre-built TF container, or build the new algorithm using TF Estimator.

-* Sigmoid is used for **binary** classification methods where we only have 2 classes.
-Used for predicting a single label from a set of possible labels
-* Softmax applies to multiclass problems, returns the probability for each label, and the sum of all probabilities adds up to a 1.
-The class with the highest probability is used as the final class
-* If after more layers the model is not converging, there's a vanishing gradient because of multiplying small derivatives from all the layers.
-Instead of using sigmoid, use relu
-* L1 Regularization works by eliminating features that are not important
-* L2 Regularization keeps all the features but simply assigns a very small weight to features that are not important
-  * If model is underfitting (high error in training), reduce regularization

----
+To use a custom architecture:

+* Customize the SG container with your own code in TF framework, import it to ECR, use it for training
+* Bundle your own Docker container with TF Estimator loaded with the network you want, import it to ECR, use it for training

-Required parameters before starting a SG built-in job
+Required parameters before starting a SG built-in job:

 * Provide the ARN of an IAM role that SageMaker can assume to perform tasks on your behalf
 * Specify the resources, ML compute instances, and ML storage volumes to deploy for model training
 * Specify the output path on an Amazon S3 bucket where the trained model will persist

----

-To use a custom architecture:

-* Customize the SG container with your own code in TF framework, import it to ECR, use this for training
-* Bundle your own Docker container with TF Estimator loaded with the network you want, import it to ECR, use this for training

 ---